gimenol/Tutorial/README.md

 # Tutorial

-Tutorial for syching Stata and Github
+This is a tutorial for learning how to use GitHub Desktop, and how to integrate Stata into the GitHub environment.